codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/oidc/oidc-google.md

 toc: true
 ---

-Setting up SSO for Google in Codefresh requires you to create a client secret for Codefresh in Google, configure SSO settings in Codefresh and then define the redirect URIs, also in Google.
+Set up SSO for Auth0 using OIDC.
-For general instructions on SSO setup, see the [overview]({{site.baseurl}}/docs/administration/single-sign-on/sso-setup-oauth2/).
+For a general overview on OIDC, see [Setting up OpenID Connect (OIDC) Federated Single Sign-On (SSO)]({site.baseurl}}/docs/administration/single-sign-on/oidc).

+Set up an SSO account for Google in Codefresh by:
+* Creating the client secret in Google
+* Configuring SSO settings for Google in Codefresh
+* Setting up the redirect URI in Google

-### Create Client Secret
+## Step 1: Create Client Secret in Google

 1. Log in to [https://console.developers.google.com/](https://console.developers.google.com/).
 1. From the sidebar, select **Credentials**.